joshuashoemaker/game-off-2016/README.md

 are not very equipped for combat.

 Please enjoy, and sorry for any bugs, we only had a few hours to throw this together.
+  Primary Bug: The sound files can not be reached from HTTP request.
+No idea why since they do when gosting on a local server.

 https://joshuashoemaker.github.io/game-off-2016

+###To Play
+Either clone the reposotory and host on a simple HTTP server or go to this address: https://joshuashoemaker.github.io/game-off-2016
+You may experience less bugs if you play on your own server.